smatechnologies/ibm-i-agent-docs/docs/security/object-authority-matrix.md

 kinds of expected exceptions in the LSAM object reference analysis will become evident when the newly authorized user attempts to use a new function for the first time.
-It might be necessary for a system support technician to analyze the user\'s job log in order to determine which authorities are still required to fully enable an LSAM function for a new or restricted user profile.
+It might be necessary for a system support technician to analyze the user's job log in order to determine which authorities are still required to fully enable an LSAM function for a new or restricted user profile.